• Skip to primary navigation

 Step By Step Pictures for making the paratha

 Wash and clean the methi leaves.
-Let it drain, if required, chop it finely.
+Let it drain if required, and chop it finely.

-Heat a nonstick pan with Oil, add Cumin Seeds, Green Chillies Ginger paste.
+Heat a nonstick pan with Oil, add Cumin Seeds, Green chili powder, and Ginger paste.
 Saute well.

-Next, add the methi leaves, simmer till the leaves are well cooked, for about 5 mins.
+Next, add the methi leaves, and simmer till the leaves are well cooked, for about 5 mins.

 Add salt and Turmeric Powder.
 Add the mashed potato, and combine well.